Police involved as council moves travellers away from park in Littlehampton

-Littlehampton traveller camp: Video shows caravans leaving park after notice served by council amid police involvement
+Littlehampton traveller camp: Video shows caravans leaving park as council plans to ‘install temporary concrete barriers’

 and on Freeview 262 or Freely 565